Example of a Gantt chart from Smartsheet. Learn more about Smartsheet for Project Management.

 Show off your project plans with Smartsheet’s interactive Gantt chart software.
 Smartsheet’s online project management tool takes the best power-features of project planning software like MS Project, marries it with the ease of use of an online spreadsheet, and then layers in team collaboration and time-saving automation features.
 It’s the easiest way to visualize your project!

-What is a Gantt Chart?
+What Is a Gantt Chart?

 A Gantt chart is a timeline view that makes it easy to see how a project is tracking.
 You can visualize project tasks and see how they relate to each other as projects progress over time.
 Use this tool to simplify your tasks and details with a visual project timeline by transforming task names, start dates, durations, and end dates into cascading horizontal bar charts.

-With a Gantt chart you can plan out all of your tasks, so complex projects are manageable and easy to tackle.
-You can use a Gantt chart to figure out the minimum delivery time for your project and to schedule the right people when they’re available to get your project finished efficiently.
+With a Gantt you can plan out all of your tasks, so complex projects are manageable and easy to tackle.
+You can use a Gantt to figure out the minimum delivery time for your project and to schedule the right people when they’re available to get your project finished efficiently.

-How to Make Your Own Gantt Chart
+How to Make a Gantt Chart

-To get started making your own Gantt chart:
+To get started making your own Gantt:

 - list out all of the tasks in your project